pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 It may eventually become necessary to also expand the Packet Type registry, which currently has 24 of 64 possible entries allocated.

-For historical reasons Packet Tag 16 was never allocated, and has the advantage of being unusable in Legacy packet framing.
+Packet Tag 16 was initially intended as a "comment" packet but was never used, and is not encodable in Legacy packet framing.
-We therefore reserve it to indicate that the actual packet type follows the length field, in UTF-8ish encoding.
+We therefore reserve it to indicate that the actual packet type follows the length field, in a fixed-size two-octet field.

-The "OpenPGP" packet framing continues to represent code points 0..63 as usual.
+The "OpenPGP" packet type encoding continues to represent code points 0..63 as usual.
-UTF-8ish encoding is used to represent code points 64..65535, and MUST NOT be used to represent code points 0..63.
+Two-octet encoding is used to represent code points 64..65535, and MUST NOT be used to represent code points 0..63.

-If UTF-8ish encoding of Packet Types is implemented:

-* one-octet encodings represent code points in the range 64..127
-* two-octet encodings have a first octet in the range 192..223, and represent code points in the range 128..2047
-* three-octet encodings have a first octet in the range 224..240, and represent code points in the range 2048..65535
-* four-octet encodings, overlong encodings, and the legacy single-octet encoding range MUST NOT be used

-Code points in the top half of the two-octet UTF-8ish encoding range (1024..2047, or first octet in the range 208..223) represent critical packets.
+Code points in the range 1024..2047 represent critical packets.
-The remaining code points in the UTF-8ish encoding range represent non-critical packets.
+The remaining code points in the two-octet encoding range represent non-critical packets.
-Three-octet encodings are reserved for private or experimental use.
+Code points >= 2048 are reserved for private or experimental use.

 ## Support and Compatibility